All-inclusive Guide to Virunga National Park in Congo

 There have been several deadly attacks in the park by rebel groups, and several park rangers have been killed.

 In 2005, the European Commission (EC) recommended a public-private partnership between the country’s government and the British non-governmental organisation African Conservation Fund.
-The latter organisation is responsible for park management since 2010; about 80% of management costs are subsidised by the EC.
-Park protection efforts were militarised in the following years to deter armed rebel groups and poachers from operating inside the park.
+The latter organisation is responsible for park management since 2010; about 80% of management costs are subsidized by the EC.
+Park protection efforts were militarized in the following years to deter armed rebel groups and poachers from operating inside the park.

 By 2016, four hydropower dams were constructed that provide electricity to small businesses and benefit more than 200,000 rural people.